The 'Białystok Offensive Operation' was a Soviet component of the third and last stage of the 'Bagration' summer offensive of 1944 (5/27 July 1944).

-As such, the 'Białystok Offensive Operation' was an element of the pursuit phase of 'Bagration', and was launched after much of Generalfeldmarschall Walter Model’s Heeresgruppe 'Mitte' had been encircled and destroyed.
+As such, the undertaking was an element of the pursuit phase of 'Bagration', and was launched after much of Generalfeldmarschall Walter Model’s Heeresgruppe 'Mitte' had been encircled and destroyed.

 After eliminating the German pocket to the east of Minsk, in which General Kurt von Tippelskirch’s (from 18 July General Friedrich Hossbach’s) 4th Army had been trapped, the bulk of General Polkovnik Georgi F. Zakharov’s 2nd Belorussian Front was ordered to capture Volkovysk and then advance toward Białystok.
 General Leytenant Ivan T. Grishin’s 49th Army, however, was further employed in reducing the Minsk pocket until mid-July.
 Air support for the operation was provided by General Polkovnik Konstantin A. Vershinin’s 4th Air Army.